niths09/AutomationExercise-Cypress-Fixtures-Project_QA/README.md

-# Cypress Fixtures E2E Automation (Automation Exercise Site)
+# Cypress Fixtures Automation Exercise

 ## Overview
 This project is an **end-to-end automation testing suite** built using **Cypress** with **fixtures** for test data management.